uf-mil/mil/docs/subjugator/simulating.rst

     $ roslaunch sub8_launch gazebo.launch

 This will launch the server side of the gazebo simulator.
-The gazebo server (a.k.a. ``gzserver``) is the half of the simulator that will do all the heavy lifting in terms of simulating phyiscs, running stock / custom plugins (of which we have many), and tying into ROS.
+The gazebo server (a.k.a. ``gzserver``) is the half of the simulator that will do all the heavy lifting in terms of simulating physics, running stock / custom plugins (of which we have many), and tying into ROS.

 Run Gazebo Client